RightScale-Demo/ss_assets/SAP-HANA/SAP-HANA-CFT_withRLenablement/README.md

 - http://aws.amazon.com/marketplace/pp?sku=dgdq2f6vrm6evuoncsy2kouzw
 Similarly, if using RHEL AMI, you need to accept Ts&Cs.

+If you want to access the SAP cluster as a user, you need SAP client and need to tunnel through the Bastion server.
+How to do all this is an exercise left to the reader.

 # Set up/Installation
 - Push the "SAP-HANA Wrapper" ServerTemplate located in this folder into the account.
 - Upload the following package and CAT files